shireenhamza/maximromanov.github.io/_posts/2016-03-29-ChronoCoverage.md

 <!-- {{ site.url }} :: .. -->
 <a href="../images/chrono/ha_dates.png" title=""><img src="../images/chrono/ha_dates.png"></a>
  <figcaption>
-      <b>Distribution of dates across historical texts:</b> Dates in the <i>Hadiyyaŧ al-ʿārifīn</i> display a zig-zag pattern, which reflects its alphabetical organization, where biobibliographical records within each letter are organized chronologically.
+      <b>Distribution of dates across historical texts:</b> Dates in the <i>Hadiyyaŧ al-ʿārifīn</i> display a zig-zag pattern, which reflects its alphabetical organization, where biobibliographical records within each letter are organized chronologically (This last thing was quite a discovery—even though I have spent quite a lot of time working with this text, I did not realize that biographies within each letter are organized chronologically until I saw this graph).
   </figcaption>
 </figure>

 # Concluding remarks

-One thing that must be voiced is that if we have a corpus properly prepared by scholars and for scholars that would include robust metadata and titles tagged into logical units, the results of such an experiment would have been significantly more precise and reliable, not to mention that such a corpus would also allow to run a number of other exploratory experiments.
-To put it differently, we—scholars who study the premodern Islamic world, and who are actively using these collections developed in Arab countries and Iran for non-academic purposes (and let’s be honest, most of us do)—must invest time and effort into the development of a digital library that would allow all of us to engage in methodologically novel research.
-Such a library would also allow to build on the research of others more consistently, which would also help to forge a new collaborative culture that will be beneficial to the entire field.
+One thing that must be voiced is that if we had a corpus properly prepared by scholars and for scholars that would include robust metadata and texts tagged into logical units, the results of such an experiment would have been significantly more precise and reliable, not to mention that such a corpus would also allow to run a number of other exploratory experiments.
+To put it differently, we—scholars who study the premodern Islamic world, and who are actively using collections developed in Arab countries and Iran for non-academic purposes (and let’s be honest, most of us do)—must invest time and effort into the development of a digital library that would allow all of us to engage in methodologically novel research.
+Such a library would also allow to build on the each other’s research more consistently, which would also help to forge a new collaborative culture that will be beneficial to the entire field.

 # Appendix I: Exploring coverage of historical sources